 ARTICLE 1.
 GAME OFFICIALS.
-The game shall be played under the supervision of four officials: Referee, Down Judge, Line Judge and Back Judge .
-Should an official be injured or unable to complete their duties, a game may be continued with 3 officials.
-If fewer than 3 officials are available, the home team will be considered to forfeit the game.
+The game shall be played under the supervision of five officials: Referee, Down Judge, Line Judge and Back Judge.
+Should an official be injured or unable to complete their duties, a game may be continued with 4 officials.
+If fewer than 4 officials are available, the host team will do everything in their power to secure a fourth official.
+If they are unable to do so, it will be their responsibility to work with Move United to reschedule the game at a mutually agreed upon date and time.